fL1pN0d3-DOTM/Cybersecurity-Projects/Reconnaissance-and-Remediation/README.md

 #### Conclusion:

 This project will provide a thorough demonstration of the vulnerability management lifecycle, from initial identification to final remediation.
 By using Nmap and Nessus on a Kali Linux Virtual Machine to scan a Windows 10 host machine, and employing Action1 for remediation within the host, I will effectively show how to secure a system against potential threats.
 The final rescan will confirm the success of the remediation process, ensuring that the host machine is better protected against attacks.

+*Side note: the template I used to present the project is from boilerplate I created for The Odin Project.
+It was written primarily in VS Code, with the help of GPT-4o to fine-tune the CSS & HTML.*